As regenerative medicine expands, so does the noise.

 Post-thaw viability reports matched to the lot shipped

-Without triple testing, you cannot guarantee that what’s on the label is what’s in the vial.
+Without testing, you cannot guarantee that what’s on the label is what’s in the vial.
 And in biologics, inconsistency means clinical failure.

 Demand full transparency.
 If your supplier doesn’t provide it, move on.